filiphric/cypress-api-module-workshop/cypress/e2e/03_complex_responses/notes/notes.md

-# Advanced API testing using API cy-spok plugin
+# Testing complex responses using cy-spok plugin

 Sometimes we cannot predict data that our server generates (or aren’t interested in all of it).
 Yet, if our test looks something like this: